Bernice Waverley: Development

 City Homicide aired a fifth and final season in early 2011.
-During the season, Bernice, now promoted to Commander, had to tell the homicide team that Attorney General Michael Lombardi (Marcus Graham) had ordered their disbandment.
+During the season, Bernice, now promoted to Commander, has to tell the homicide team that Attorney General Michael Lombardi (Marcus Graham) has ordered their disbandment.
 James Joyce of the Canberra Times observed "Commander Bernice commiserated in her own headmistress way, but stopped short of a soothing rendition of The Ning Nang Nong."

 Storylines

 Bernice Waverley has been a cop since she was 18 years old and in the force for over 30 years at the beginning of the series.
 She has a teenage son, Josh, and is close friends with Detective Senior Sergeant Stanley Wolfe and Assistant Commissioner Bill Mulholland (John McTernan).

 Bernice is accused of corruption and is suspended from the police force, leading her to try and prove she has been set up.
 Bernice's son Josh is kidnapped by the man framing her Billy Pierce, and it emerges that he is the brother of a former police officer who Bernice had a hand in dismissing from the force.
 He became deeply depressed and committed suicide.
 Billy sends Bernice clues as to Josh's whereabouts, but he kills Josh in the same way that his brother died, by slashing his wrists.
 Bernice is reinstated into the police force, and Stanley consoles her over Josh's murder.

 After Stanley goes on leave, Bernice returns to homicide to take over his position, after Bill Mulholland arranges it especially for her.
 Bernice is promoted to Commander of Crime, leaving Stanley to resume his original position.